willyhoang/take/README.md

 This web app was built using Scalatra.
 Web scraping and parsing was done using Jsoup and Selenium.
 Bootstrap is used for prettifying the page and basic jquery is used to make requests to the web server.

+## Docker for Deployment ##

+Using Dockerfile from https://github.com/RobCherry/docker-chromedriver to set up Chrome and chromedriver in container.